PASTORAL COHORTS

 Contact us at wellbeing@genevabenefits.org.
 We will answer any questions and provide information on costs.
 We will give you details to share with your elders and guide you through the application process.

-How can I pay for pastoral cohorts?
+How can I pay for the pastoral cohort?

-We believe that the local church should care for its pastor’s wellbeing.
+We believe that the local church should care for its pastor’s well-being.
 We will provide you with information to share with your Session and are available to answer any questions they may have.
 We have found that most Sessions want to ensure their pastors are cared for and are willing to cover the costs.
-At the end of the day, it is more cost-effective to support a pastor’s wellbeing than to replace him after burnout.
+At the end of the day, it is more cost-effective to support a pastor’s well-being than to replace him after burnout.